NBKRedSpy/QM_LockItemTransfer/SteamReadMe.txt

 [/tr]
 [/table]

+[h1]Context Menus Hotkey Mod[/h1]

+To add the context key to the Context Menus Hotkey mod, add the command "610000".
+The configuration for the Context Menus Hotkey mod can be found here:
+[i]%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_ContextMenuHotkeys\QM_ContextMenuHotkeys.json[/i]

+For example, to use L, add the following text as the first entry in the [i]"CommandBinds": [[/i] section as such:
+[code]
+  "CommandBinds": [
+    {
+      "Key": "L",
+      "Command": 610000
+    },
+[/code]

+Command 610000 toggles the lock.
+The UI will show Lock/Unlock, but that is for UI purposes.

 [h1]Support[/h1]

 If you enjoy my mods and want to buy me a coffee, check out my [url=https://ko-fi.com/nbkredspy71915]Ko-Fi[/url] page.